Encouraging and funding research into iron overload.

 Scientific research into iron overload and its treatment is ongoing worldwide.
-The society has a small research budget, which the trustees apply after consulting our scientific advisers, to support research in the UK.
+Haemochromatosis UK has a small research budget which the trustees can apply, after consulting our scientific advisers, to support research in the UK.

-The Society works with the scientific community to support research into genetic haemochromatosis, and provides grants to tackle basic scientific, treatment or social issues that affect patients with haemochromatosis.
+The Society works with the scientific community to support and encourage research into genetic haemochromatosis, and provides small grants to tackle basic scientific, treatment or social issues that affect patients with haemochromatosis.

 Grants to fund projects that investigate the prevalence and penetrance of haemochromatosis will also be considered.